Development of professional competencies: levels, methods and models. Definition of competencies

 - Conclusions

-Many organizations have been developing and applying competency methods, or something similar, for at least 15 years.
-Currently, a whole direction has been formed in business psychology that studies competencies and their application, as can be seen from the topics of articles, journals, conferences and consultations devoted to the use of competencies.
+Many organizations have been developing and using competency-based methods, or something similar, for at least 15 years.
+Currently, a whole direction has emerged in business psychology that studies competencies and their application, as can be seen from the topics of articles, journals, conferences and consultations devoted to the use of competencies.

-So what happened in the development and application of competencies that generated such interest in them?
+So what happened in the development and application of competencies to generate such interest in them?
 For many organizations, the answer is both simple and obvious.
-The performance criteria, developed 10-15 years ago, were created to solve a very narrow range of problems.
-For example - a set of criteria only for conducting trainings.
-And the competency model makes it possible to create a set of criteria that directly links a wide range of specific activities with personnel management.
-The set of general criteria for personnel management has two important advantages:
+The performance criteria developed 10-15 years ago were created to solve a very narrow range of problems.
+For example, a set of criteria only for conducting trainings.
+And the competency model makes it possible to create a set of criteria that directly connects a wide range of specific activities with personnel management.
+A set of general HR management criteria has two important advantages:

-• the ability to develop a common language to describe the performance of the whole organization.
-A common language helps to establish understanding between employees of different departments and different levels of the organization.
-For example - a common understanding for all: what is good leadership and what does effective teamwork mean;
+• the ability to develop a common language to describe the performance of an entire organization.
+And a common language helps to establish understanding between employees of different departments and different levels of the organization.
+For example, a common understanding for everyone: what good leadership is and what effective teamwork means;

-• the possibility of achieving a high level of consistency in the evaluation of an employee, in the selection of candidates for promotion.
-All experts will equally understand the valuable qualities of the employee and know what needs to be appreciated and what can be ignored.
+• the ability to achieve a high level of consistency when assessing an employee and when selecting candidates for promotion.
+All experts will have the same understanding of the employee’s valuable qualities and will know what needs to be assessed and what can be ignored.

-Previously, only professionals (such as recruiters and performance appraisers) defined and used competency-like criteria.
-These criteria served only for highly specialized applications.
-Line managers only encountered something similar to competency models when making reward decisions.
-Recent changes in the functions and organizational practices of human resources have led to much greater involvement of managerial practitioners in what used to be called "human resources".
-In the past, only personnel and training specialists discussed selection procedures, forms of training and incentive methods with external consultants.
+Previously, only professionals (for example, personnel selection specialists and performance assessors) defined and used competency-like criteria.
+These criteria were for highly specialized applications only.
+Line managers encountered something similar to competency models only when making decisions about rewarding employees.
+Recent changes in HR functions and organizational practices have led to much greater involvement of managerial practitioners in activities that used to be called 'HR'.
+In the past, selection procedures, forms of training and incentive methods were discussed with external consultants only by HR and training specialists.
 Now it has become a rule: consultants discuss all these problems together with HR specialists and line managers of companies.

-The diversity of users of the competence method means that there are different points of view on the definition, application, structure and content of competences.
+The diversity of users of the competency approach means that there are different perspectives on the definition, application, structure and content of competencies.

-This chapter covers all that is necessary for the effective use of competencies.
+This chapter covers everything that is needed to effectively use the competencies.
 To achieve effective use of competencies, you need to:

 • structure competencies so that they are easier to use

-• understand the role and know the technique of applying competencies at work
+• understand the role and know the technique of applying competencies in work

-• draw up competencies in accordance with quality standards.
+• compile competencies in accordance with quality standards.

-All these tasks are solved on the basis of examples.
+All these problems are solved on the basis of examples.
 A sample competency model is provided at the end of the book in Appendix 1.
-This appendix will often be used as an example in our book: in order not to confuse the examples from the appendix with other examples, we will refer to the appendix.
+This appendix will be used frequently as an example in our book: to avoid confusing the examples in the appendix with other examples, we will refer to the appendix.

 Definition of competencies

 There are many different definitions of competencies.
-This should never be embarrassing.
-Different organizations and competency experts prefer their own definitions of this concept to “strangers” that appeared earlier.
-But most definitions are just variations on two themes that differ in origins.
+This should never be confusing.
+Various organizations and competency experts prefer their own definitions of this concept to “alien” ones that appeared earlier.
+But most definitions are just variations of two themes that differ in their origins.

 Main themes

-Two fundamental themes that give rise to contradictions in the definition of competencies:
+Two fundamental themes that give rise to differences in the definition of competencies:

-- Description of work tasks or expected results of work.
-These descriptions have their origins in national education systems such as National/Scottish.
+- Description of work tasks or expected work results.
+These descriptions originate from national education systems such as National/Scottish

 Vocational Qualifications and Management Charter Initiative (MCI).

-In these systems, competencies are defined as "the ability of a manager to act in accordance with the standards adopted by the organization" (MCI, 1992).
+In these systems, competence is defined as “a manager's ability to act in accordance with the standards accepted in the organization” (MCI, 1992).

 - Description of behavior.
-This topic originated in the work of researchers and consultants specializing in the field of effective management.
+This topic has arisen in the activities of researchers and consultants specializing in the field of effective management.

-Different definitions of behavioral competence are different variations of the same definition: “competence is the main characteristic of a person, the owner of which is able to achieve high results in work” (Klemp, 1980).
+Different definitions of behavioral competence are different variations of essentially the same definition: “competence is the main characteristic of a person, the owner of which is able to achieve high results at work” (Klemp, 1980).

 A specific variation is usually supplemented by an indication of what qualities the main characteristic includes.
-For example: motives, character traits, abilities, self-esteem, social role, knowledge that a person uses in work are added to this often cited definition of competence (Boyatzis, 1982).
+For example: to this often cited definition of competence are added motives, character traits, abilities, self-esteem, social role, knowledge that an individual uses in work (Boyatzis, 1982).

 The variety of definition options indicates that although competence consists of many personal parameters (motives, character traits, abilities, etc.), all these parameters can be identified and assessed by how a person behaves.
-For example: communication skills are fully manifested in how effectively a person negotiates, how he influences people and how he works in a team.
-Behavioral competence describes the behavior of people observed when effective performers show personal motives, character traits and abilities in the process of solving problems leading to the achievement of the desired results in work.
+For example: Communication skills are fully reflected in how effectively a person negotiates, how he influences people and how he works in a team.
+Behavioral competence describes the behavior observed when effective performers exhibit personal motives, character traits, and abilities in the process of solving problems that lead to the achievement of desired work results.

 In addition to motives, character traits and abilities, individual behavior is influenced by the values and principles adopted in the organization.
-Many companies have established what principles they are committed to and communicate these principles to their employees, especially emphasizing the role these values should play in day-to-day operations.
-Some companies have included corporate principles and values in the competency model and make sure that the behavior of the staff is in line with the accepted guidelines.
+Many companies have established what principles they are committed to and communicate these principles to their employees, especially emphasizing the role these values should play in daily operations.
+Some companies have included corporate principles and values in the competency model and make sure that staff behavior corresponds to accepted guidelines.

 What is the difference between “competence” and “competency”?

-Many people want to know if there is a difference between competency and competence.
-A common belief has formed, according to which the concepts of "competence" and "competence" convey the following meanings:
+Many people want to know if there is a difference between competency and competency.
+A general belief has emerged that the concepts of “competence” and “competence” convey the following meanings:

-The ability necessary to solve work tasks and to obtain the necessary work results is most often defined as competence.
+The ability necessary to solve work problems and obtain the necessary work results is most often defined as competence.

-- An ability that reflects the required standards of behavior is defined as a competence.
+- An ability that reflects the required standards of behavior is defined as competence.

 The subject of this book is competencies.
 And we define the concept of competence through standards of behavior.